1. Application Process

 Gallery locations and opening hours.

 9.1 Opening hours of the Regional and Old Post Office Galleries rely on the availability of volunteers and other considerations.
-Check the opening hours.
+Standard opening hours can be found on the TRC website here: opening hours.

 9.2 TRC reserves the right to vary the opening hours, including closing a gallery(ies), temporarily or permanently, at its sole discretion for any reason.